Waimea-jdsheridan2/200DTD-coding-project/testing.md

 - Getting the player names.
 - Showing the Grid and Counters.
-- Getting the players move.
+- Making the players do their moves.
 - Moving the counters around.
 - Ending the game once one of the players wins the Gold.
-- Ending the game once one of the players gets the Gold.

 The following tests will be run against the completed game.
 The tests should result in the expected outcomes shown.